WorkBright Logo

 In balancing the rights and privacy of candidates with the employer’s need for information, transparency, and consent are key.
 Candidates should be aware that their social media may be reviewed and navigate the hiring process with this in mind.

 Screening job candidates on social media must be done professionally and responsibly.
-SHRM.org has an excellent post that highlights 7 Ways to Maximize Benefits and Minimize Risk of social media screening:
+SHRM has an excellent post that highlights Seven ways to maximize benefits and minimize risk of social media screening:

 1. Never ask for passwords.